The future of software

 Natural language interface

-New software that faces an end user will have to have a natural language interface at least for the complicated interactions (simple interactions are often still easier done by clicking something for example).
+New software that faces an end user will have to have a natural language interface at least for the complicated interactions (often it is still easier done by a simple click).
 A lot of new software will no longer be end-user facing, but developed for agent interaction.

 The Maintenance Debt Explosion